KygekDev/default-textures/README.md

 1. the directory separator should be a forward slash (/),
 2. don't include `https://github.com/Kygekraqmak/default-textures/blob/master` and
 3. don't include the `.png` file type.

+**NOTE:** Textures should work even if the Minecraft server does not register or support some vanilla Minecraft items or blocks, because textures are rendered client-side, as long the textures remain unmodified by custom textures.

 ### Example: